Help Save the Low-Income Home Energy Assistance Program (LIHEAP)

 THAW proudly supports the Low-Income Home Energy Assistance Program (LIHEAP) a Federal program implemented to assist households with low incomes, particularly those with the lowest incomes that pay a high proportion of household income for home energy.

-- In 2016, the program served more than 6 million households in the United States with home heating and cooling assistance, weatherization, and/or energy-related low-cost home repairs or replacements.
+- In 2017, the program served 6.8 million households in the United States with home heating and cooling assistance, weatherization, and/or energy-related low-cost home repairs or replacements.

 - More than 70 percent of LIHEAP households had at least one person that was elderly, disabled or was a family with a child in the home.